LucasGabrielLima/factory-health/backend/README.md

 ### API Endpoints

 - `POST /machine-health`: Calculate the health of a machine based on provided data.
+Store data along with calculated score and requesting user.
+Protected endpoint.
+- `GET /machine-health/scores/:machine`: Fetch historical stored data for a machine.
+Protected endpoint.
+- `POST /user/register`: Register a new user.
+- `POST /user/login`: Login as an existing user.

 ## Testing